sbrown345/pyppet/README.txt

 The script "Pyppet.sh" expects you have installed Blender to "~/Blender2.6" You can modify Pyppet.sh to match the path to your installed Blender.

+If Blender opens without the GTK interface, something is not installed correctly, see Installing Libraries below.

 ======================================================

 Requires: